CM Score – how we score airdrops

 Why logarithmic scales

-The gap between $0 and $5M raised means much more than the gap between $100M and $200M.
-A logarithm accounts for that – each order of magnitude (from $100K to $1M, from $1M to $10M) adds roughly the same number of points.
+The gap between zero and the first few million raised means far more than the gap between $100M and $200M.
+The logarithm accounts for this – each order of magnitude adds roughly the same number of points.

-Same story with Twitter metrics: a project with 50 followers and one with 5,000 live in different worlds.
-Between 50,000 and 500,000 the difference is no longer critical.
-A linear scale would bunch every score up at the top of the range.
+The same logic applies to social metrics.
+A project with 50 followers and one with 5,000 are worlds apart.
+But the difference between 50,000 and 500,000 is much less dramatic.
+A linear scale would smear all the points at the top of the range.

 The rating leans on measurable data.
 A few important things we deliberately leave out of the equation: